Zineddine-Tighidet/Context-Copying-Modulation/README.md

 # Overview

-This repository contains the code to reproduce the results of the *Context Copying Modulation: The Role of Entropy Neurons in Managing Parametric and Contextual Knowledge Conflicts* paper under review at COLM 2025.
+This repository contains the code to reproduce the results of the *Context Copying Modulation: The Role of Entropy Neurons in Managing Parametric and Contextual Knowledge Conflicts* paper under review at the ARR 2025 may cycle.

 # Abstract